Shellshock (software bug): Background

-The Shellshock bug affects Bash, a program that various Unix-based systems use to execute command lines and command scripts.
+The Shellshock bug affects Bash, a program that various Unix-like systems use to execute command lines and command scripts.
 It is often installed as the system's default command-line interface.
 Analysis of the source code history of Bash shows the bug was introduced on 5 August 1989, and released in Bash version 1.03 on 1 September 1989.

 Shellshock is an arbitrary code execution vulnerability that offers a way for users of a system to execute commands that should be unavailable to them.
 This happens through Bash's "function export" feature, whereby one Bash process can share command scripts with other Bash processes that it executes.
 This feature is implemented by encoding the scripts in a table that is shared between the processes, known as the environment variable list.
 Each new Bash process scans this table for encoded scripts, assembles each one into a command that defines that script in the new process, and executes that command.
 The new process assumes that the scripts found in the list come from another Bash process, but it cannot verify this, nor can it verify that the command that it has built is a properly formed script definition.
 Therefore, an attacker can execute arbitrary commands on the system or exploit other bugs that may exist in Bash's command interpreter, if the attacker has a way to manipulate the environment variable list and then cause Bash to run.
 At the time the bug was discovered, Bash was installed on macOS and many Linux operating systems as the main command interpreter, so that any program that used the system function to run any other program would use Bash to do so.

 The presence of the bug was announced to the public on 2014-09-24, when Bash updates with the fix were ready for distribution, though it took some time for computers to be updated to close the potential security issue.